Frequently Asked Questions

 Does it leave behind any kind of film or residue?

-Force of Nature doesn't leave behind the harmful residues that conventional cleaners & disinfectants do.
-Spray it on any surface and wipe dry with a clean cloth or paper towel.
+Force of Nature doesn't leave behind the harmful residues that conventional cleaners do.
+Simply spray the solution on any surface and wipe dry with a clean cloth or paper towel.
 On glass & stainless steel, because Force of Nature has no drying accelerants like ammonia or alcohol based cleaners do, wipe with a clean cloth or paper towel until the surface is completely dry.

 Is Force of Nature safe for septic systems?